angstrom-123/Jupiter/README.md

 - Transposition table position lookup
 - Move ordering optimizations
 - Iterative deepening
-- LazySMP multithreading (thread voting)
+- LazySMP multithreading with thread voting

 ## Running
 Requires an installation of JDK-21.

-By default, engine thinks for ~5 seconds before making a move.
+To run the engine, run "java -jar Jupiter-x.x.x.jar".
+Add "-b" or "-w" to choose to play as black or white, the default is white.The engine thinks for 5 seconds before making a move.

 ## TODO
+- Update algebraic notation to support castling and en passant
 - Fix windows DPI scaling problems with sprites
 - Optimize: killer moves, pawn position evaluation
 - Update screenshots
-- Remove old files (from before multithreading)
-- Organize file structure
-- Display square that engine moved from graphically
-- Finish documenting code

 ## Screenshots
 ![Screenshot 2024-12-20 014551](https://github.com/user-attachments/assets/49d0751e-ca2f-4777-a1f0-f6982b322109)